czczc/CI-ODM/doc/getstarted.rst

 Try to see if you can understand the basic code structure.

-You will need to create a ".htaccess" file under the "ODM" directory that you just checked out with the following content:
+You will need to create a :file:`.htacess` file under the :file:`ODM/` directory that you just checked out with the following content:

 .. code-block:: apache
+    :linenos:

     <IfModule mod_rewrite.c>
         RewriteEngine On